top of page

 A solemn man in a suit raises his hand amid police officers and onlookers, set in a dimly lit room.
 The mood is tense and formal.

-The CSM brings empathy to the equation; reading the silences, remembering the tension in a customer’s voice during a tough quarter, or recognizing that sometimes, what the customer really needs isn’t a data report but reassurance.
+The CSM brings empathy to the equation.
+They read the silences, remember the tension in a customer’s voice during a tough quarter, or recognize that sometimes, what the customer really needs isn’t a data report but reassurance.
+AI maintains the story.
+The CSM keeps it human.

 Act III: Avoiding Sequel Fatigue - Keeping the Vision Fresh

+Even the most beloved franchises risk stagnation.
+When a story stops evolving, the audience tunes out.
 In Customer Success, that’s renewal fatigue.
 The customer relationship becomes mechanical; QBRs on autopilot, emails that sound like they came from a template.

+AI in customer success can help here, too.
+It identifies patterns and opportunities: which customers are most engaged, which features are driving value, and where to focus next.
+It can even personalize communication at scale.
 But AI can’t make your sequel fresh.
 That spark, that creative leap, still belongs to the human.
 The CSM reads the subtext, interprets the customer’s evolving goals, and adapts the story.
 AI might tell you what’s working; only the CSM can reimagine what’s possible.
+AI is a data-driven producer.
+The CSM is still the storyteller.

 Act IV: The Coppola Paradox - Balancing Art and Commerce

-Francis Ford Coppola once said that filmmaking is a constant dance between art and business; the dream and the deadline.
+Francis Ford Coppola once said that filmmaking is a constant dance between art and business—the dream and the deadline.
 The same tension defines Customer Success.
 You want to help customers succeed, but you also have to drive renewals, expansion, and profitability.

 A group of people in coats and hats gather outdoors, engaged in conversation.
 The mood is serious, with a black-and-white film setting.